jmacbeth/assembler-simulator-64-bytes/README.md

 # Simple 8-bit Assembler Simulator
 A simulator which provides a simplified assembler syntax (based on NASM) and is simulating a x86 like cpu.
 Press Help inside the simulator to see an overview about the supported instructions.
+Simplified to 64 bytes of RAM.
+Based on a system by Marco Schweighauser here: https://github.com/Schweigi/assembler-simulator

-####<a href="http://schweigi.github.io/assembler-simulator/index.html" target="_blank">TRY IT ONLINE</a>
+####<a href="http://jmacbeth.github.io/assembler-simulator-64-bytes/index.html" target="_blank">TRY IT ONLINE</a>

 ### Features
 - 8-bit CPU
 - 4 general purpose registers
-- 256 bytes of memory
+- 64 bytes of memory
 - Console output

 ### How to build